gpe-mw-training/camel-labs/7_Advanced_features/camel-jdbc-jms-transaction/readme.txt

 ===========
 1) Running route from command-line.

-a) Start the ActiveMQ broker using (Note: you can skip this step if Servicemix is running locally because Servicemix has an embedded broker that can be used)
+a) Start the ActiveMQ broker using (Note: you can skip this step if JBoss Fuse is running locally because JBoss Fuse has an embedded broker that can be used)

     mvn -P a-run